-- Credit for an Amazon Prime Student subscription.
+Credit for an Amazon Prime Student subscription.

-When you use your Deserve® Edu Card for an Amazon Prime Student subscription, Deserve reimburses you.
+> When you use your Deserve® Edu Card for an Amazon Prime Student subscription, Deserve reimburses you.
 The lifetime maximum reimbursement is $59.
 This is a valuable perk that sets the Deserve® Edu Card apart from the competition.
 However, treat it like a signup bonus, as you won’t receive this Amazon Prime Student credit once you hit the cap.

-How much cashback rewards can I earn with the Deserve® Edu Card?
+> How much cashback rewards can I earn with the Deserve® Edu Card?

-Suppose you spend $1,000 per month.
-That will return a $120 cash back every year.
-Also, if you pay for an Amazon Prime Student subscription, Deserve will reimburse you up to $59 — which is the cost for an annual subscription.
+> Suppose you spend $1,000 per month, you’d earn $120 in cash back every year.
+Also, if you pay for an Amazon Prime Student subscription, Deserve will reimburse you up to $59 — the annual cost for the subscription.
 This will make your rewards for the first year $179.

-You’ll also like …
+> You’ll also like …